0x10w1eve1/Tools/README.md

 # Tools

-Hello, these are some of programs I wrote during my OSCP training _(spoilers removed)_ and work-related engagements.
+Just some scripts I wrote and find useful.

 **Exploit Writing (begginer):** _(cve's and original poc's can be found online)_
   * Buffer Overflow helper scripts